ronak-agarwal/vault-k8s/istio/yamls/readme.md

 You should get the server.crt and key at /usr/share/nginx/html/ in nginx pod (fetched from Vault)

 4. We will use istio ingress gateway to get the traffic inside k8s nginx pod
-- create a nginx istio gateway (ingress-gateway-https.yaml) in PASSTHROUGH mode
+- create a nginx istio gateway (ingress-gateway-https.yaml) in PASSTHROUGH mode (works like HAproxy, and we can rencrypt traffic by adding gateway certs here)

 - create a nginx istio virtual service (nginx-virtualservice.yaml), to map istio gateway with k8s nginx service